zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Standard courses worth 4 or 5 UMAs must clearly be rigorous or we won't accept them.
 Keep this in mind as you plan your contracts.

 ####Mentors
+Mentors are responsible for grading your final evaluation.
+The MPC can help suggest connections and talk to you about how you can approach a mentor.
+But you are responsible for finding and confirming your mentor.
+You may need to be persuasive with some mentors.
+Your ability to network and secure mentorships is a valuable life skill and part of your education.

+Before your Learning Contract is submitted for review, you must confirm the mentors for all of your classes.
+This means returning (or emailing) a signed and complete mentor agreement form to the MPC for each of your classes.

+##Declare your Degree Focus
+At the start of your final term, you declare your degree focus.
+This is like choosingyour 'major' in a traditional program, except you design it.

 ##Experiences
+Experiences bring community in the MPC.
+Every term, students are required to provide two experiences to the MPC community.
+You must provide two experiences, even if you're traveling.
+Get creative.

+Draw on your skills or interest.
+You can organize a dance class or a workshop on debate.
+You could lead a field trip or other excursion.
+You can bring in a visiting speaker.
+If you're traveling, you can Skype in for your experience.
+You could also produce a video and organize a screening to share it with the MPC instead.

 <b>A word of advice: don't put all your experiences at the end of the term.
 First, you'll be busy with your final evaluations.
 Second, space and time fill up and you may not have a room available or MPCers will be too busy to attend. </b>

 ####Milestone Experience
-Each semester MPCers are responsible for a single but more serious personal experience.
+The Milestone is a special type of experience.
 While MPCers design two experiences for other students, the Milestone is designed for the student herself.
+Each term MPCers are responsible for one Milestone.

 Your Milestone should stretch you beyond your comfort zone.
+If you're afraid of public speaking, you should give a public lecture.
+If you've never gone rock climbing, you should go.
+If you've never been able to continue a habit for more than a week, you could publicly track your habit for three weeks.
+You could interview someone in a high-pressure situation, or publish something to a wider audience than ever before.

+The Milestone is your chance to grow the emotional and psychological skills that you need to be a creator.

 > “All the world is my school and all humanity is my teacher.” ― George Whitman